 when you’ve completed the activity you received the funds for.

-You’ll be required to deliver a presentation to peers, staff and trustees and provide a 2,000-word written report detailing how your experience has influenced your practice, studies and future career.
+You’ll be required to deliver a presentation to peers, staff and trustees and provide a 2,000-word written report detailing how your experience has influenced your practice, studies, and future career.
 Please ensure you send a copy of this report to daro@bathspa.ac.uk.

 Your written report can take the form of an article, blog post, essay, ’zine, or website content.
-Your verbal presentation can include short videos, audio clips, drawings, sketches and photos.
+Your verbal presentation can include short videos, audio clips, drawings, sketches, and photos.

 Your report will allow the development office to demonstrate the impact of external financial support and ensure that future students can benefit as you have.